streamnsight/oke-kubeflow-manifests/README.md

 - Run the following to generate the config files:

     ```bash
+    . ./kubeflow.env
     ./setup_idcs.sh
     ```

-To troubleshoot issues, check the logs of the `authservice-0` pod in namespace `auth` as well as the `dex` pod in namespace `istio-system`
+To troubleshoot issues, after deployment, check the logs of the `authservice-0` pod in namespace `auth` as well as the `dex` pod in namespace `istio-system`

 #### Users

 If you deploy IDCS, users can sign in automatically with Single Sign-On, however their user will not exist in KubeFlow and they will not be able to do anything.

-For each IDCS authorized user, you need to create a user profile like the following:
+For each IDCS authorized user, you will need to create a user profile like the following:

 ```yaml
 apiVersion: kubeflow.org/v1beta1